 - In The Flash, Joe often proudly brings up recipes by Grandma Esther.
 At one point he competed with his girlfriend Cecile Horton over whose grandma made the better eggnog.
 When they tried the eggnogs, they both coughed due to the excessive alcohol and declared each other's grandmothers were alcoholics.

-- Friends: Monica and Phoebe try to replicate Phoebe's grandma's cookie recipe so that Monica can have the best cookies for when she becomes a mom.
-It turned out that she had just copied the ingredients from Nestle Tollhouse.
+- In The One With Phoebe's Cookies, Monica and Phoebe try to replicate Phoebe's grandma's cookie recipe so that Monica can have the best cookies for when she becomes a mom.
+It turned out that she had just copied the ingredients and recipe from the back of Nestle Tollhouse's chocolate chips packaging.
 Or, in Phoebe's terms, Neslay Toulouse.

 - On Taxi, after several batches of chocolate chip cookies made from his grandmother's recipe are hugely popular with the cabbies, Latka decides to sell the cookies commercially — only to find out grandma's secret ingredient was ground coca leaf.